oshaughnessy/maysl.soccer/_pages/index.md

 layout: home
 ---

-Registration for the 2024-2025 season is open though mid August!
+Registration for the 2024-2025 season is open though August!

+_1st games are on Sat, Sept 14._

 *[Sign up your players here](https://system.gotsport.com/programs/21355R050?reg_role=player)*